DanielLiser/Sea-Battle-Game/README.md

-# 🏴‍☠️ Pirate Sea Battle - Multiplayer Tactical Game
+# 🏴‍☠️ Sea Battle - Multiplayer Tactical Game

 A multiplayer turn-based strategy game built with a Unity (C#) client and a Python Sockets server.